 - Black history is disproportionately painful

-- The Black people who appear on the news are suspects, victims, and protesters
+- The Black people on the news are suspects, victims, and protesters

-- The Black people who appear in prestige entertainment are enslaved, abused, imprisoned, or killed
+- The Black people in prestige entertainment are enslaved, abused, imprisoned, or killed

 What does this child internalize?
-Not the reality of Black life in America — which includes millions of functioning families, thriving businesses, successful professionals, and stable communities — but the media representation of Black life, which is a curated selection of the worst outcomes filtered through an editorial apparatus that profits from fear and grief.
+Not the reality of Black life in America — which includes millions of functioning families, thriving businesses, successful professionals, and stable communities — but the media representation of Black life.
+That representation is a curated selection of the worst outcomes, filtered through an editorial apparatus that profits from fear and grief.

 The Cameras That Never Come